jinghuazhao/jinghuazhao/README.md

 # Welcome!

 - I am currently working a multiomics analysis.
-- During various projects I also collated information for reproducible research.
+- When implementing various projects I also collated information here for reproducible research.